NLeSC/guide/best_practices/language_guides/java.md

 ## Available Templates

 There are currently no Java templates available.
-See [The Xenon repo on GitHub](https://github.com/nlesc/xenon) as an (rather complex) example.
+See [The Xenon repo on GitHub](https://github.com/xenon-middleware/xenon) as a (rather complex) example.

 ## Distribution